lsirk/autoupdates/README.md

 # autoupdates

-Simple CLI tool to enable/disable automatic updates on Ubuntu systems.
+Simple CLI tool to enable/disable automatic updates on Ubuntu systems

 ## What it controls